One Hit Wondering – Citizen King

 The result was a sound pretty much anyone could enjoy.

 The band toured relentlessly, and their hit song was placed in the pilot – and later on the series finale – of Malcolm in the Middle, as well as on the soundtrack to film Gone in 60 Seconds.
-Citizen King, however, would disappear nearly as quickly as a car from the aforementioned Nicolas Cage / Angelina Jolie movie, disbanding in 2002.
+Citizen King, however, would disappear nearly as quickly as a car from the aforementioned Nicolas Cage and Angelina Jolie movie, disbanding in 2002.

 While that was the end of Citizen King as a band, its members would go on to do some pretty interesting things.